dspeyer/dspeyer.github.io/magic.md

 ### Example Pacts

-A pact with Mammon, archfiend of greed, might require that the mortal cause at least five other mortals a week to steal something they otherwise wouldn't have and grant internal summoning, hexing, necromancy, and phantasms.
+A pact with Mammon, archfiend of greed, might require that the mortal cause at least five other mortals a week to steal something they otherwise wouldn't have and grant internal summoning, hexing, and phantasms.

 A pact with Avon, spirit of that river, might require the mortal to protect the river from pollution and damming, and grant fey summoning, elemental water and metamorph.